When you need answers,you know where to go.

 Both.
 I can meet clients anywhere but charge for travel time and expenses beyond 30 minutes from my Northern California base.
 Therefore, remote meetings, even doctor appointments, can be practical and more cost-efficient.

-My clients come from various backgrounds, from high net-worth individuals and financially secure families to those less fortunate whom I assist on a sliding scale or pro bono basis as my schedule allows.
+My clients come from various backgrounds, from financially secure families to those less fortunate whom I assist on a sliding scale or pro bono basis as my schedule allows.
+I’ve navigated healthcare for families across the country, from retired teachers to professional athletes and retired physicians.

 Relevant Experience, Education, Certification & Memberships